Covert Repression and Voting Behavior: The Case of Argentina’s Dirty War

 Apathy or Anger? – How Crime Experience Affects Individual Vote Intention in Latin America and the Caribbean, co-authored with Mirko Dallendörfer (University of Cologne)

-Abstract: Does the experience of falling victim to crime lead to individual disenchantment from politics or can it even stir political activism in the most classical form of democratic participation, that is, the act of voting?
-We study how victimization experience through crime affects the individual intention to vote in presidential elections with survey data from Latin America and the Caribbean.
-Research on war victimization revealed that witnesses of violence and victims in civil wars become more engaged in their political behavior, especially regarding non-electoral forms of political action.
-In contrast, psychological research implies that victimization and fear of crime increase individual apathy and abstention from politics due to loss of self-esteem.
-Building a cognitive foundation of political activism we solve these conflicting arguments by proposing that it is the level of distress which increases – in the case of non-violent crime experience –, or decreases – in the case of violent crime exposure – the likelihood of voting.
-Our survey results indicate that non-violent crime experience increases electoral participation.
-The probability of turnout does, however, not change for victims of violent crime.
-We offer a mechanism which explains the non-violent crime induced electoral mobilization by increased support for ‘mano dura’ politics and an anti-incumbent effect.
+Abstract: Does the experience of crime lead to individual disenchantment from politics or can it even stir political activism?
+We study how crime victimization affects the intention to vote with survey data from Latin America and the Caribbean.
+Research on non-electoral political behavior reveals that crime victims become politically more engaged.
+In contrast, findings from psychological research suggest that victimization increases apathy due to loss of self- esteem and social cohesion.
+Building a cognitive foundation of political activism we propose that it is the level of distress which increases – in the case of non-violent crime –, or decreases – in the case of violent crime experience – the likelihood of voting.
+The results support the hypothesis on victims of non-violent crime.
+The probability of turnout does, however, not change for victims of criminal violence.
+We subsequently test for a possible anti-right-wing incumbent effect, to explain the mobilization of victims of non-violent crime, but only find evidence for an anti-center incumbent tendency.